andreasduerloo/Advent_of_Code_2023/readme.md

 ## How is this repo structured?

-The entire repo builds to a single binary, with the ´main()´ function living in advent.go.
+The entire repo builds to a single binary, with the `main()` function living in advent.go.
 To print the solutions for a given day (e.g., the first day), I run the following command:
 ~~~
 go run ./advent.go 1
 ~~~